 When I returned, I noticed a number of suspicious details.
 The clock behind Orlovsky kept showing ten minutes to ten, comments in the chat were clearly written by bots, the lecturer almost never took his eyes off the laptop screen, as if he was reading from a prompter.

 For the sake of simplicity, I would divide the lecture itself into three conventional parts.
 The first is “cryptocurrencies are easy and simple,” enticing the audience with statements that “even small children can make money on crypto.”
-The second - “even if it is really difficult and long, I have a faithful trading bot that will successfully trade for you for a small percentage of me” - obviously should dispel the doubts of a potential “student” about the prospects of easy, stress-free earnings.
+The second – “even if it’s really difficult and long, I have a faithful trading bot that will successfully trade for you for a small percentage of me” – obviously should dispel the doubts of a potential “student” about the prospects of easy, stress-free earnings.

 The last one I would call “Don’t be a loser!”
 Here Alexander Orlovsky openly puts pressure on greed, says “you will be able to buy expensive things”, “take care of your relatives”, “you will always have a supply of money”, etc., etc. At the same time, on the monitor next to the mentor’s face, pictures with expensive “cars”, stacks of bucks, branded clothes and gold “cauldrons” flash.
 And only after the public’s appetite, its thirst for easy money, has seemingly finally warmed up, are they told the amounts and links to where to transfer the money.